VISIT OUR FILM’S WEBSITE

-- You can follow Commie High: The Film on Facebook to keep up-to-date on progress of the documentary.
+• Follow Welcome to Commie High on Facebook to keep up-to-date on the documentary.

-- Follow our Twitter to receive additional news about this project and other 7CS productions
+• And follow our Twitter to receive additional news about this project and other 7CS productions.

 Community High School was started in 1972 with some radical ideas, enthusiastic teachers, and a reclaimed elementary school building in downtown Ann Arbor, Michigan.
 The concept was based on a “school without walls” approach where the city could serve as the classroom.
 Students were encouraged to design their own courses and take responsibility for their education.
 There was no cafeteria, no traditional sports teams, no annual prom and an anti-zebra anti-mascot.
 Students called teachers by their first names.
 Welcome to Commie High.